 - Expressive arts and design

 Parents, together with your child’s Key Person, complete a form when children make an initial visit to school.
 This gives an opportunity to explain about each child’s interests and talents and anything which parents feel might be a concern.
+We also offer a home visit prior to your child starting school.
+This enables your child to get to meet their key person in a safe and secure place for them before they start at nursery.

 During their time in school, each child’s key person keeps detailed observational profiles on the children in their groups and contribute to records on all children.
 They also have regular discussions with parents to check that their impressions of children’s progress are borne out by parents’ observations.
 Close observation of children enables teachers to plan appropriately for their next steps.